BetaCONCEPT/astroboa-cli/README.md

 	$ curl -L get.rvm.io | bash -s stable

-For multi-user installation and detailed rvm installation instructions check: https://rvm.io/rvm/install/
+For multi-user installation and detailed rvm installation instructions check: https://rvm.io/rvm/install/ To use `sudo` to run astroboa-cli (and any other ruby-based program) you should use `rvmsudo`

 After 'rvm' has been installed run the following commands to install ruby 1.9.3-p194:

 	$ rvm install 1.9.3-p194
 	$ rvm use 1.9.3-p194

+run: `$ rvm use 1.9.3-p194 --default` to make 1.9.3-p194 your default ruby

 # LICENSE
 -------